ghas-lab-templates/exercises/module-1.md

 #### Steps
 1. Navigate to the `mona-gallery` repository in your GitHub Organization.
-2. Filter the dependencies by `ecosystem:Macen`.
+2. Filter the dependencies by `ecosystem:Maven`.
 3. Notice the dependency graph only shows 4 dependencies.
 This is unusual for a project of its size.
 4. Instead of adding an Actions workflow like in the previous exercises, we will use the built-in feature to automatically submit dependency graphs for supported languages.
 We can do this by enabling the `Automatic Dependency Submission` feature in the repository settings or better yet continue using the custom security configuration we created earlier.
 5. Click on your organization's settings.
 In the `Security` section of the sidebar, select the `Advanced Security` dropdown menu, then click `Configurations`.
 Locate the custom configuration you created earlier to edit it.